Histocompatibility antigen testHLA typing; Tissue typing

 - Diagnose certain autoimmune disorders

-Each person has a small, relatively unique set of HLAs that they inherit from their parents.
+You have a small set of HLAs that are passed down from your parents.
 Children, on average, will have half of their HLAs match half of their mother's and half of their HLAs match half of their father's.

-It is unlikely that two unrelated people will have the same HLA makeup, although identical twins may match each other.
+It is unlikely that two unrelated people will have the same HLA makeup.
+However, identical twins may match each other.

 - Excessive bleeding